BluBloos/Space-Evaders/readme.md

 This game was built as a course project for CMPE 320.
 This project was completed together with a team of 6 other students.
 We followed the agile development methodology and the scrum framework, and we used JIRA to manage project tasks.

+You can find a demo of the game at https://spacevaders.surge.sh

 # Steps for Building

 After cloning the repo, make sure to run: